duembgen/fourier-deconv/README.md

 - Majed El Helou (majed.elhelou@epfl.ch)
 - Frederike Dümbgen (frederike.duembgen@epfl.ch)
+- Prof. Sabine Süsstrunk

+## Overview

+This repository contains the following scripts:

+- python/Deconvolution.ipynb
+- matlab/Deconvolution.m

+Scripts for visualizing the convolution in space and Fourier domains.

+- python/Optimization.ipynb
+- matlab/Optimization.m

+Script for solving the image debluring example in Fourier domain.

+- python/tools.py
+- matlab/tools.m

+Tools for plotting and other basic operations.

 ## Contribute

 We are happy about contributions of any form (implementation in different programming language, improvement of existing code, etc.).
 Please submit a pull request if you have something to be added to the code, or send us an e-mail.

+## Acknowledgments

+We would like to thank Dr.  Zahra Sadeghipoor,  Dr.  Nikolaos Arvanitopoulos and Dr.
+Radhakrishna Achanta for valuable discussions and advice.
+The authors also thank Alexandre Boucaud for providing a python implementation of psf2otf.

 ## License